-This is a column version of the cement calculator that lets you estimate how much cement you need for column shaped concrete elements based on their dimensions.
-Using the concrete - column calculator you can also find out their volume and weight.
-Cement is usually sold in bags, we have provided the functionality that, if you know the size of the bag, our calculator will help you decide how many bags you need to buy for your project.
-If you would like to estimate the amount of cement you need for differently shaped elements, check our sibling concrete calculators for tubes and slabs.
-Use the cement calculator right away or read below to find out how to figure out the amount of concrete needed by hand or calculate how much does a yard of concrete weigh.
+This is a column version of the cement calculator that lets you estimate how much cement you need for column shaped concrete element.
+By providing the the dimensions of your column, the concrete - column calculator will find its volume and weight for you.
+As cement is usually sold in bags, we have provided the functionality that, if you know the size of a bag, our calculator will help you decide how many bags you need to buy for your project.
+If you would like to estimate the amount of cement you need for designs of different shapes, check our other concrete calculators for tubes and slabs.
+Start inputing data into the cement calculator right away or read the text below to find out how to figure out the amount of concrete needed by hand or calculate how much does a yard of concrete weigh.

 How to figure concrete

-- First, you need to estimate dimensions of your column shaped elements.
+- First, you need to estimate the dimensions of your columns.
 Provide the diameter and height of your concrete column.

 - Then determine the number of columns you need.

-- Based on this data our cement calculator will count the overall volume of all those elements.
+- Based on this data our cement calculator will count the overall volume of all of these elements.
 It is given in cubic yards by default, but click on the units to change them to whatever your preferred unit is.

-- Provide the density of concrete you will use (you will find it on the bag - which is how cement is usually sold - we provided a commonly occurring value, but it varies).
+- Provide the density of concrete you will use (you will find it on the bag - which is how cement is usually sold).
+We have provided a common value already.
 You can also check out how to calculate density here.

-- Specify the weight of one bag of cement - again check out the bag.
+- Specify the weight of one bag of cement - again check on the bag.

 - Account for waste and spillage (5-10% usually) and voila!
 Now you know how many bags you truly need.